Where will I live?

 What are the academic expectations?

-The Global Bridge is a program that combines ministry and academics.
+The Global Bridge combines ministry and academics.
 All students must take a minimum of 9 college credits per semester in addition to their language schooling.
 Students must remain in good academic standing throughout the program (including maintaining a GPA above 2.0).
 Those who do not successfully complete their coursework may be dismissed from the program.
+Learn more here.

 What materials will I need for my courses?

 Yes.
-Crown will provide information about ordering your books before the program starts.
-A book list will be provided in your orientation materials.
-You will purchase your books before you travel to Guatemala.
-We try to keep book costs as low as possible.
+Crown orientation materials include course book lists and information on how to purchase books before you travel to the DR. We try to keep book costs as low as possible.

 Who can I contact to learn more?